Krukov/circa/README.md

  3) prefix or proxying - `/my/*`
  4) mixed `/my/{parameter}/path/*`

- And need to define rules for our route: each rule heve `type` and options related to this kind of rule,
+ And need to define rules for our route: each rule heve `kind` and options related to this kind of rule,

  ```json
  {